run-ai/docs/docs/Administrator/Miscellaneous/launch-job-via-yaml.md

 # Launch a Run:AI Job via YAML

-The easiest way to submit jobs to Run:AI GPU cluster is via the Run:AI Command-line interface (CLI).
-However, the CLI is not a must.
-The Run:AI CLI is only a wrapper for a more detailed Kubernetes API syntax using _YAML_.
+The easiest way to submit jobs to the Run:AI GPU cluster is via the Run:AI Command-line interface (CLI).
+Still, the CLI is not a must.
+It is only a wrapper for a more detailed Kubernetes API syntax using _YAML_.
 There are cases were you want to forgo the CLI and use direct YAML.

 A frequent scenario for using the Kubernetes YAML syntax to submit jobs is __integrations__.
 Researchers may already be working with an existing system which submits jobs and want to continue working with the same system.
 Though it is possible to call the Run:AI CLI from a customer integration, it is sometimes not enough.